 Peggy Hickman, Ph.D. is currently an Associate Professor and Chair of the School of Education at Arcadia University.
 She is also the Director of the IDA Accredited Reading programs at Arcadia.
 Her professional expertise includes structured literacy and biliteracy, multicultural special education, educator preparation related to diverse and multicultural populations, and educational leadership in diverse cultural and linguistic environments, with children in general and special education.
 Dr. Hickman has engaged in extensive professional development and instructor coaching for educators in PK-12 settings in the past 15 years, and each semester teaches master’s-level courses in instruction and assessment for teachers working with diverse and struggling learners in the content areas in PK-12 schools.
 In addition, Dr. Hickman taught school-aged students for 9 years in monolingual English and bilingual inclusive settings.

-Dr. Priscilla Jeter-Iles is currently the Director of Field Experiences and Outreach at a local university and an assistant professor.
+Dr. Priscilla Jeter-Iles is currently the Director of Field Experiences and Outreach and an Assistant Professor at Arcadia University.
 Prior to her current position, Dr. Jeter-Iles served as an adjunct professor at Arcadia University for over 19 years while teaching in the Philadelphia School District.
 The last three years of her public-school tenure, she was the School Based Teacher Leader (SBTL).
 Dr. Jeter-Iles received her BA and secondary certification in Social Science from Wheaton College in 1986.
 She received her M.Ed. from Arcadia University, formerly Beaver College in 1999.
 In 2009, Dr. Priscilla Jeter-Iles received her doctorate in Education from Arcadia University.
 In addition to her degrees, she holds certifications in Early Childhood Education, Secondary Education and Leadership.
 She has over thirty years of experience in the combined fields of Social Work, Education and Behavioral Health.
 Dr. Jeter-Iles maintains several memberships in a variety of professional organizations.

 Dr. Colleen Lelli